jlefever/Battleship/README.md

 (Note: These are not standalone .exe's.)

-1. Run `Battleship.Server.exe 127.0.0.1` or with any other IP you wish to bind to.
+1. Run `Battleship.Server.exe 127.0.0.1` or with any other IP or hostname you wish to bind to.
 This will also default to localhost.

 2. Run at least two instances of `Battleship.Client.exe`.
 The clients should auto-discover the server.
 As a fallback, you can always specify the server IP address as a command line argument.